ckunte/git-talk/git-talk.typ

   - a git history (#link("https://blog.brachiosoft.com/en/posts/git/")[blog.brachiosoft.com/en/posts/git/])
   - "how git works" illustrated (#link("https://wizardzines.com/zines/git")[wizardzines.com/zines/git])
   - Linus's talk about git c.
 2007 (#link("https://youtu.be/MjIPv8a0hU8")[youtu.be/MjIPv8a0hU8])

 ]

+#slide[
+  = What about MORGAN -- kent's model management system

+  - a git repository is _complementary_ to MORGAN system
+  - think of MORGAN model as a bundle, and
+  - git repo. as a history of atomic changes _within_ this bundle
+  - history of (atomic) changes reside within the subfolder `.git`
+  - with git, MORGAN will
+    - not require an external diff system (git is _really_ fast)
+    - not require the need to work with multiple version folders
+    - be simple to track changes
+    - be compact, and history is portable (i.e. one `.git` folder)

+]